Victorian Era (1837 - 1901)

 'Princess Albert de Broglie', Jean Auguste Dominique Ingres, 1853, Metropolitan Museum of Art.
 Photo: Epochs of Fashion

 The Victorian era is the period of the reign of Queen Victoria from 20 June 1837 until her death on 22 January 1901.
 During the Victorian era, the British economy flourished.
 The Industrial Revolution meant substantial technological progress and made Great Britain a forerunner for a considerable time.
 Furthermore, it was a peaceful time in Europe.
 Queen Victoria had little political power or influence but the domestic policy managed to keep everything stable.
-However, the international policies and colonialisaiton of the British Empire were anything but peaceful.
+However, the international policies and colonialism of the British Empire were anything but peaceful.

 Victorian fashion (© Epochs of Fashion)